 What are UTM parameters?

-UTM parameters are extra parts in a URL that marketing and analytics tools use for attribution.
-They appear after a ? (the query string).
+UTM parameters are extra parts added to links that marketing and analytics tools use for attribution.
+They appear after the ? in the query string.

 ?utm_source=…&utm_medium=…&utm_campaign=…